 Even if you sit still your mind keeps processing, and you probably feel guilty for even sitting still.
 It may just be a busy period, or maybe it’s your 24/7.
 My physical therapist asked me, “Are you breathing enough?”
-I showed her a breath.
-“No, not that (stressed, shallow) breathing.”
-Busted.
+Hmm.

 I know it’s great stuff we’re doing.
 We thrive in the juggling and are happy to contribute our skills and talents to something.
-We may even pat ourselves on the back for handling everything without collapsing– but collapse may be around the corner—mental, emotional, relational, physical.
+Or Everything.
+We may even pat ourselves on the back for handling it all without collapsing, But collapse may be around the corner—mental, emotional, relational, physical.

-One day I looked around and realized I was the only person doing everything. (click to tweet)
+One day I looked around and realized I was the only person doing everything. (tweet)

-If time is our most precious yet undervalued commodity (irreplaceable equals priceless), then I better spend mine doing the rightest right things.
+If time is our most precious though undervalued commodity (irreplaceable thus priceless), then I better spend mine doing the rightest right things.

 Agenda items as “Stuff”

-I love home declutter projects and wage frequent wars to keep stuff from taking over my life and stealing joy.
+I love home declutter projects and wage frequent wars to keep stuff from taking over my life/joy.
 So guess how shocked I was to realize I’ve been accumulating/cramming/NYC-sorting “stuff” in my agenda and priorities!
-(New Yorkers know how to cram lots into small living quarters–just ask my husband how much I can fit into our freezer or trunk).
+(NYC: New Yorkers know how to cram lots into small living quarters–just ask my husband how much I can fit into our freezer or trunk).

-Maybe we should treat all of our projects, commitments, tasks, emails, meetings, etc. like “stuff” and honestly review what needs sorting, chucking, or giving away/delegating. (click to tweet)
+Maybe we should treat all of our projects, commitments, tasks, emails, meetings, etc. like “stuff” and honestly review what needs sorting, chucking, or giving away/delegating. (tweet)